Mike-Labs/cema-app/README.md

 There's the option to use the searchbar to filter out any specific 'patient' client too.

+All clients in this case the patients details are accessible from an api endpoint: https://680c5df82ea307e081d3ce0e.mockapi.io/api/v1/messages/patients

 ## Prerequisites
 - [Node.js](https://nodejs.org/) (v22 or higher)
 - [Ionic CLI](https://ionicframework.com/docs/cli) (v7.2.1 or higher)